Reviews and Comments

 In one tale, Jin Wang is one of a few Asian-Americans in a school and gets picked on by other non-Asian students, as well as facing racist stereotypes.
 He eventually makes a good friend, another Asian student, and even gets involved in a relationship with a classmate.
 The another is the story of the Monkey King, who gets picked on by the other celestials for being a monkey.
 The third is about Danny, who has to suffer the agony of a visit from his very stereotyped cousin, Chin-Kee.

-All three tales collide at the end when Danny lashes back at Chin-Kee, revealing the connection between the three tales and what Danny has to do to try to …
+All three tales collide at the end when Danny lashes back at Chin-Kee, revealing the connection between the three tales and what Danny has to do to …

 An average issue of Clarkesworld